Are Small Business Owners Being Treated Fairly?Authored by: Jim Stewart, Founder DocuSend, powered by MTI.

 Businesses that publicly proclaim their political preferences take a huge risk in today’s polarized electoral system.
 For small and large businesses alike, it’s about as safe as playing with matches in a munitions factory.
 Still, there is a prevailing sense of unfairness for many small business owners.
 Where does it come from?
 The answer is complicated.
 But we can at least look at a few facts that may trigger some ideas on what we can do about it.

 Every presidential election in recent history has set higher campaign spending records – that is, until 2016.
 Both 2016 candidates spent significantly less than their counterparts did in 2012.
 Surprised?
 So is everyone else.
 Consider the last two presidential campaigns: Clinton’s total 2016 expenses were $565 million compared to $775 million spent by Obama in 2012.
 And Trump paid out $322 million in 2016 compared to Romney’s $460 million in 2012.
 If you find this unusual, you’re not alone.
-But here’s a trend that did not change: the vast majority of the money came from large donors who either contributed directly to the candidates’ campaigns, or through the now all-too-common “super PACs.”
+But here’s a trend that did not change: the vast majority of the money came from large donors who either contributed directly to the candidates’ campaigns or through the now all-too-common “super PACs,” which are permitted to raise unlimited sums of money from corporations, unions, and individuals.
 How many of these donors had the growth and prosperity of American small businesses high on their agenda?
 I think we all know the answer to that.

-Whatever we think of the current administration’s policies, I think most of us will agree that politically, things are happening fast.
+Whatever we think of the current administration’s policies, I think most of us will agree that politically, things are moving fast.
 Really fast.
-So fast it’s very difficult to analyze the short-term or long-term effects of the new tax codes, across the board deregulations, or even the burgeoning stock market.
+So fast it’s very difficult to analyze the short-term or long-term effects of the new tax codes, across the board deregulations, or even the stock market.
 This is especially true if you factor in that the resulting benefits or consequences will be heavily dependent on both your current and future financial position.
 Will the new tax codes and deregulations create more special interest and lobbying groups?
 Will the tax cuts create more spending money for the middle class?
-Yup, it’s complicated, and not enough time has passed since the new administration took office to draw any concrete conclusions.
-But we can create some relativity going forward by examining some of the facts published throughout the previous administration’s tenure, and how they relate to small business.
+Yup, it’s complicated, and perhaps only a historical perspective will allow us to draw any concrete conclusions.
+But we can create some relativity going forward by examining some of the facts published during the previous administration’s tenure, and how they relate to small business.

 Fast-Forward to the Past

-The following statistics were published by www.represent.us, a not-for-profit watchdog group that has advisors who span the political spectrum.
+The following statistics were published by www.represent.us, a not-for-profit watchdog group that has advisors spanning the political spectrum.
 They range from progressives to Tea Party conservatives.
-Despite the differences in their political beliefs, they all seem to agree that maintaining a balanced capitalistic field for all businesses to play on has not existed for some time.
-So be aware that some of these may surprise you.
+Despite the differences in their political beliefs, they all seem to agree that maintaining a balanced capitalistic playing field for all businesses has not existed for some time.
+Some of these may surprise you.

 Do you think things have gotten better since this information was published?

 I have neither the time nor the inclination to vet how factual this data is.
-But I still find it to be pretty disturbing.
+But I still find it to be quite disturbing.
 My real objective here is to employ every resource I have to support US small businesses, regardless of what their owner/operator’s political beliefs are.
 It all comes down to making sure we are being treated fairly.
-SMBs in this country are 28 million strong and deserve to be heard based on the considerable contributions we make to the economy and our communities.
+SMBs in this country are 28.8 million strong as of 2019, employing some 60% of the working population.
+We deserve to be heard based on the considerable contributions we make to the economy and our communities.
 This includes making sure our lawmakers serve as the representatives they were elected to be and not just solicitors of contributions.

 As always, thanks for taking the time to read my article.
 This is one that affects all of us, and I welcome your comments and insights.
 Remember, the best way we can predict our future is to create it.